home-assistant/home-assistant.io/source/_components/huawei_lte.markdown

   default: notify
   type: string
 url:
-  description: The router to use.
+  description: The device to use.
 Not needed if you only have one.
   required: false
   type: url
 {% endconfiguration %}